vvizardev/pumpfun-laserstream-sniper-rust/README.md

 Token 2022 is new version of token program
 We can use various additional function beyond of ordinary spl token

-### Have a test Pumpfun with testscript after giving star on this repo
+### Have a test Pumpfun with testscript for free , but after giving star on this repo

 1. Star & Download